slamdata/purescript-markdown/README.md

 **Note**: This library does not provide any support for evaluation of code, and the code snippets are treated as completely opaque, but the documentation does define *semantics* for how these blocks interact with other elements and with the rendering of the document.

 ### Form Elements

-**Suggestions for better and / or less ambiguous syntax appreciated.**

 Form fields allow the collection of named, weakly-typed user-input.
 All fields may have default values, and while it's possible to hard-code all static data and default values for all fields, it is also possible to use this feature in conjunction with code evaluation, so that data and default values are generated dynamically by evaluating code.